fidelis-eng/simple-movie-app/README.md

 mkdir movieApp
 cd movieApp
 ```
-Fetch the project into the directory movieApp
+Fetch the project into the directory 'movieApp'.

-## Runing the Server
+## Running the Server

 Run the Django development server inside movieApp directory on port 8080:
 ```bash